María Corina Machado: Súmate

 U.S. president George W. Bush welcomes Machado to the Oval Office on 31 May 2005.

 The founding of the volunteer civil organization Súmate resulted from a hurried encounter between Machado and Alejandro Plaz in a hotel lobby in 2001, where they shared their concern about the course that was being shaped for Venezuela.
 Machado said: "Something clicked.
 I had this unsettling feeling that I could not stay at home and watch the country get polarized and collapse...
 We had to keep the electoral process but change the course, to give Venezuelans the chance to count ourselves, to dissipate tensions before they built up.
 It was a choice of ballots over bullets."

 Súmate led a petition drive for the 2004 Venezuelan recall referendum.
-After the referendum results showed electors voted to not recall President Hugo Chávez, members of Súmate including Machado were charged with treason and conspiracy, under Article 132 of the Penal Code, for receiving financial support for their activities from the U.S. National Endowment for Democracy (NED).
+After the referendum results showed that electors had voted no to recalling President Hugo Chávez, members of Súmate including Machado were charged with treason and conspiracy, under Article 132 of the Penal Code, for receiving financial support for their activities from the U.S. National Endowment for Democracy (NED).

-A U.S. Department of State spokesperson said the decision to prosecute her was "part of President Hugo Chávez's campaign... aimed at frightening members of civil society and preventing them from exercising their democratic rights".
-The criminal charges triggered condemnation from Human Rights Watch and democracy groups, the U.S. Embassy in Venezuela, and a coalition of world leaders.
+Human Rights Watch acknowledged that Machado, Planz and other members of Súmate received financial support from NED but labelled the criminal charges as dubious and politically motivated.
 Machado acknowledged the support of Venezuelans for Chávez, saying, "We have to recognize the positive things that have been done", but that the president is "increasingly intolerant".

 Machado and Plaz were invited to meet with National Assembly legislators in August 2006 for an investigation about Súmate's funding but were denied access to the hearing, despite stating that they received two letters requesting their presence.
 She faced treason charges for signing the Carmona Decree during the 2002 Venezuelan coup attempt; she said she wrote her name on what she believed to be a sign-in sheet while she was visiting the presidential palace.
 The trial was suspended in February 2006 and was postponed indefinitely, making it effectively dismissed.